 4. A lifelong extramarital affair can be stronger than a marriage

-An extramarital affair would not have legal recognition, but since two people are in the relationship because they are in love, the bond is sometimes stronger than it is in a marriage.
-There are instances when partners in an extramarital affair have supported and sacrificed for each other in a way that married people would not be able to do.
+An extramarital affair may not have any legal recognition and attract social disapproval, but when two people choose to be in such a relationship, not for a few weeks or months but many years, it is because they feel a deep love for each other.
+Sometimes, this bond can be stronger than a marriage.
+There are instances when partners in an extramarital affair have supported and sacrificed for each other in a way that many married couples don’t.

-Gina Jacobson (name changed), whose mother was in a long extramarital affair with a neighbor, told us that when her father was diagnosed with cancer, it was Mr. Patrick who paid the bills and stayed up by his bedside when he would be in pain.
+Gina Jacobson (name changed), whose mother was in a long extramarital affair with a neighbor, told us that when her father was diagnosed with cancer, it was Mr. Patrick who paid the bills and helped take care of him.
 Gina said, “When we were teenagers, we used to hate him for his intimacy with my mother.
-But as we left home to settle in other places, we would come back to see the three of them looking after each other and I often wondered how my father accepted it!
-But as children, we couldn’t do that for my father in his last days, what Mr. Patrick did.”
+But we saw firsthand how they stuck by each other through the ups and downs, including the challenges in my mother’s married life, and it changed our perception of their relationship.”

 5. A long extramarital affair can cause extreme pain